5 Tips for Managing Social Media for BusinessAnita Kirkbride

 Whether or not social media is right for your business is no longer the question.
 The real question now is “Which social media platform is right” for your business.
 While some businesses are content to excel at one platform, many businesses are managing several networks to promote their products and services.
 To excel at THAT requires a little foresight and planning, and perhaps some useful social media resources.
 Here are my top five tips for managing multiple social media accounts for your business.

 There are many social media management dashboards available on the market.
 They range in features and monitoring capabilities as well as in price.
-Hootsuite and TweetDeck are two of the most popular ones, the biggest difference being that Hootsuite is cloud based and TweetDeck is a program you download to your hard drive.
-Both have similar features and pricing, but advocates for each extol the virtues of their respective differences, of course.
+Hootsuite and TweetDeck are two of the most popular ones.
+Both have similar features for Twitter, but advocates for each extol the virtues of their respective differences, of course.
+TweetDeck is free and only works with Twitter.
+Hootsuite does have a limited free version and works with many social media platforms.
 Click here for additional tips on using a social media dashboard.
 If you’re not quite ready to jump into a full-service dashboard, check out Buffer an even simpler, but very useful little program.

 Use Twitter Lists

 Creating your own Twitter lists can really help streamline your reading on Twitter.
 Make a list that contains the people you want to be sure not to miss.
 Then you can feel free to follow as many people as you want, only adding who you deem worthy to the “top list”.
 Make that list private if you don’t want to offend anyone, or publicize who’s in your “top list”.
 Create lists for your industry, city, competitors and association members.
 When Twitter is on your schedule it’s now easy to read what is relevant to you.
 Don’t forget to check out the lists that others have created and subscribe to the great ones to save time in creating your own.

 If blogging is your nemesis, contact some other local bloggers to see if they would like to share posts.
 I have shared posts from Daley Progress because she has great content relevant to my audience and I like to promote other complementary local businesses.